mjtooley/bitag2.0/network_performance/report.md

 - VPNs
 - Social Networking (FB, WhatsApp, TikTok, etc.)
 - Dropbox

 [

 Describe here how the application providers responded
-- Temporarily disbabling features such as HD or UHD video?
+- Temporarily disabling features such as HD or UHD video?
 - Adding more security
 - Re-routing through different data centers
 - Opening up to make it easier for new users to sign on and use